-Cyprus Photos - Travel & Fine Art for all
+Cyprus Photos - Travel & Fine Art

 This Medieval Castle is one of the most recognizable landmarks from Paphos.
 It is situated on the side of the harbour and is an absolute must-see for visitors (also from inside) in this town.
 The Paphos Castle dates back to Byzantine Times when it was built as a fortress for the city.
 Today, the Castle serves as an artistic centre.